mumble-voip/mumble/docs/dev/build-instructions/build_static.md

 These instructions are for creating a static build of Mumble.
 "Static" means that it bundles most (all) of its dependencies into the built library in order to make it run on systems that don't have the necessary dependencies installed.

-This will typically take 3 steps: installing dependencies, running the CMake generator, then (for your inner loop) building Mumble as you edit code.
+This will typically take 3 steps: installing dependencies, running the CMake generator, then building Mumble.

 ## Dependencies